LOCAL NEWS, DELIVERED DAILY. Subscribe to our daily news wrap and get the top stories sent straight to your inbox every evening.

 O’Brien said a variety of resources were deployed as a result, including the RCMP’s Air 8 helicopter and Police Dog Services.

-A majority of police were staged near Cameron Rd., with officers blocking traffic on Timberlands Rd.
+A majority of police were staged near Cameron Rd., with officers blocking traffic on Timberlands Rd. for much of Tuesday morning.

-— with files from Jordan Davidson and Ian Holmes
+— with files from Jordan Davidson and Ian Holmes.

 Follow us on Facebook.
 Join Everything Nanaimo on Facebook and stay connected with everything happening on central Vancouver Island.